-Emphasise leadership role of regional organisations: The European Union, ASEAN, APEC.
-United Nations Regional Commissions, MERCOSUR, IEA, and others should continue and expand their efforts to implement renewables projects, and to create supportive schemes among countries.
-Regional development funds should favour projects that promote and develop infrastructure renewables. and that produce and renewable energies-including a small number of large-scale demonstration projects-in order to provide strategic leverage for the transformation of energy systems.
+Emphasise leadership role of regional organisations: The European Union, ASEAN, APEC. the United Nations Regional Commissions, MERCOSUR, IEA, and others should continue and expand their efforts to implement renewables projects, and to create supportive schemes among countries.
+Regional development funds should favour projects that promote and develop infrastructure for renewables, and that produce and use renewable energies-including a small number of large-scale demonstration projects-in order to provide strategic leverage for the transformation of energy systems.

-Strengthen and enhance the cooperation for renewable energy development: International bodies and regional organisations should strengthen and enhance cooperation through, inter alia, policy and technology research and development (e.g. on rural electrification and modern biomass); technology transfer (North-South, South-South etc.), including public procurement of key technologies; education, awareness raising, and professional training, including Masters and programmes on energy for sustainable development.
+Strengthen and enhance the cooperation for renewable energy development: International bodies and regional organisations should strengthen and enhance cooperation through, inter alia, policy and technology research and development (e.g. on rural electrification and modern biomass); technology transfer (North-South, South-South etc.), including public technologies: procurement of key and education, awareness raising, and professional training. including Masters and Ph.D. programmes on energy for sustainable development.